GTAmodding/gta3script-specs/SPECIFICATION.md

 The execution of a conditional element takes place by executing the command or expression it embodies.

-The execution of a command should follows the same semantic rules of a command statement.
+The execution of a command follows the same semantic rules of a command statement.

 The compare flag of the executed element is negated if the statement is prefixed with a `NOT`.